PromiMojumder38/computer-vision-projects/Traffic Video Annotation/README.md

-# 🚗 Project 2: Traffic Video Object Detection using YOLOv8
+# 🚗 Traffic Video Object Detection using YOLOv8

 ## 📌 Overview
 This project demonstrates **real-world traffic video analysis** using **YOLOv8** for object detection.